ritza-co/code-with-replit-book/manuscript/10-productivity-hacks.md

 * `Ctrl+Backspace` (`cmd+backspace` on MacOS) to delete backwards
 * `Ctrl+K` (same on MacOS) to delete forwards

-As an example, below you can see how we might use this to first delete one of the our `elif` blocks by doing two "delete line" operations.
+As an example, below you can see how we might use this to first delete one of our `elif` blocks by doing two "delete line" operations.
 We then change our random speed to be constant by using a "delete to end of line" operation from the `=` sign and then typing our constant.

 ![**Image 5:** *Deleting selected lines of code.*](resources/10-deleting-lines.png)